DSLegal/MARLOWE/README.md

-# Marlowe - Simple Swap Agreement
+# Marlowe - ADA / USD Swap Agreement

 This swap contract is to capture a currency swap arrangement to swap USD1,000 for ADA100 for a specified tenure and the Customer shall pay two [monthly / quaterly] swap fee payment of ADA10 each.